Holy Cross Regional High School: Athletics

 Athletic programs offered in Holy Cross include Basketball, Volleyball, Track and Field, Soccer, Cross Country, Swimming, Golf, Football, Tennis, Cheerleading, Ultimate Frisbee, and Dance Squad.

 Sports events are held at Holy Cross like the BC Catholic Basketball Championship, rated the BC's best sporting atmosphere, which features rivalries between all BC Catholic high schools.
-The basketball program is consistently ranked in the top 10 in both boys and girls and has placed provincially countless times in volleyball, track, basketball and football.
+All sport teams play in the AA classification except the boys basketball program who play at the AAAA classification.
+The basketball program is consistently ranked in the top 10 in both boys and girls and has placed provincially countless times in volleyball, track and field, basketball, football and swimming.
+Holy Cross has won 3 provincial titles in basketball and football and over 20 Fraser Valley Regional Championships in many sports.

+Holy Cross Athletic have had countless athletes receive post secondary athletic scholarships as well as go on to play professionally.

+The Holy Cross Athletics program has over 400 student-athletes participating on various teams throughout the year.
+There is an Athletics Media Leadership Team that runs events, social media accounts, clothing line designing, pep rallies, dances and photography/videography for our teams.
+The AML Team is student led and provides student leadership opportunities to over 30 members.

-Holy Cross's facilities include a full-sized wood floor gymnasium, a track oval, and a football and soccer field.
-The track oval is open for public use when school is not in session.
+Holy Cross's facilities include a full-sized wood floor gymnasium, a track oval, weight room, a football and soccer field, and a new building featuring a double gymnasium.